minhlongvuSheridan/Voice-AI-with-Fine-Tuning/README.md

     - ***Pytorch Kokoro***: 850 Mib
     - ***Whisper - Tiny***: 250 Mib<br/>

 If you are still short on the VRAM (assuming that you have GPU VRAM of 2Gib ).
-You can actually run the 4-bit quantized tinyLlama which only take around 850 Mib (detail in the tutorial).
+You can actually run the 4-bit quantization TinyLlama which only take around 850 Mib (detail in the tutorial).
 -  **VRAM - GPU RAM**: ~~1.9 GiB
     - ***TinyLlama - 4-bit***: 850 Mib
     - ***Pytorch Kokoro TTS***: 850 Mib